fkereki/svelte-tic-tac-toe/README.md

 I did some simple refactorings of the code (for example, in `board.js`) without changing the overall structure or functionality.

 I didn't like that the `game` prop was directly modified in `board.svelte` so I passed a function that the component would call, in React fashion.

+I made more changes, in order to try out stores, derived values, etc.